redhat-developer/app-services-sdk-java/packages/smartevents-management-sdk/docs/ProcessorsApi.md

 ## processorsAPIGetProcessorWithHttpInfo

-> ApiResponse<ProcessorResponse> processorsAPIGetProcessor processorsAPIGetProcessorWithHttpInfo(bridgeId, processorId)
+> CompletableFuture<ApiResponse<ProcessorResponse>> processorsAPIGetProcessor processorsAPIGetProcessorWithHttpInfo(bridgeId, processorId)

 Get a Processor of a Bridge instance